 The Center for Disease Control suggests filling small holes with steel wool.
 If you’re dealing with larger gaps, you may need to invest in more expansive materials like cement or metal sheets to cover up the damaged area.

-Try to repair places in your home with water damage.
+It's also important to repair areas with water damage.
 Damaged wood could become hotspots for termites or carpenter ants, who nest in damp wooden structures.

 Many of the pests that homeowners struggle with spend most of their time outdoors.
-Wasps, ants, and common garden pests will remain in your yard if they find the area hospitable.
+Wasps, ants, ticks, and other pests thrive in cluttered, messy outdoor spaces where food, shelter, and moisture are easy to find.

-Clean up any debris outside, like fallen leaves, limbs, or logs.
-Yellowjacket queens could hide in these areas to hibernate or even begin building a nest.
+Clearing away debris like fallen leaves, branches, and logs can make a big difference.
+Pests like yellowjacket queens often hide in these areas to hibernate or start building nests.
 Watch out for other pests like ticks as you clean your yard.

 If you have outside parties or barbeques, dispose of all leftover food and clean dirty plates and utensils.
 Insects, especially ants, will feast on anything left behind.

 Did you know that baking soda can help combat a roach infestation?
-While this solution won’t completely get rid of a large roach nest, you can try this option to target any that populate common areas in your home.
+While it’s not a complete solution for eliminating a large nest, it can be useful for targeting roaches that wander into common areas of your home.

 If you struggle with wasps, like aggressive yellowjackets, you can make your own wasp trap out of a bottle.
 Grab a two-liter bottle and cut off the top half.
 Position a banana peel at the bottom and fill it with water, vinegar, and sugar.